 The Landfill financial assurance calculation assessment form (form F1014) must be completed by an environmental auditor and submitted with duty holder estimates.
-An updated version of the Financial assurance calculation guideline (publication 1596) now includes this requirement.
+An updated version of the Calculation of financial assurance for landfills, reportable priority waste management and waste and resource recovery facilities (publication 2003) now includes this requirement.

 EPA will be requesting all active and closed landfills to submit up-to-date estimates using this new process, in stages.
 EPA will contact operators to let them know when they are required to submit an estimate.
 We understand this is a new process and we will provide support and time extensions where they are legitimately required.

 Landfill licence condition LI_L10 states: ‘You must ensure that waste that has been previously deposited is not recovered and reprocessed except in accordance with written approval from EPA’.

 Practices to recover materials that have already been placed as waste within landfill cells for either relocation or reprocessing for resource recovery must not be undertaken without the prior written approval of EPA.
 This is to ensure the appropriate controls are in place for potential environmental risks, and that EPA is able to verify that appropriate waste handling and tracking procedures are in place.